shaadclt/Regression-AutoML-App/README.md

 # Regression AutoML App

 This is a sample application that demonstrates how to build a regression AutoML app using Streamlit, Pandas Profiling, and PyCaret.
-The application allows users to upload a dataset, perform exploratory data analysis (EDA) using Pandas Profiling, and then build and evaluate regression models using PyCaret.
+The application allows users to upload a dataset, perform exploratory data analysis (EDA) using Pandas Profiling and then build and evaluate regression models using PyCaret.

 ## Installation